 If your bicycle is left unattended while away from your home it must be securely locked through the frame of the bicycle to an immovable object by an approved lock.
 Go to approved locks to see a description of the locks we approve.

 While your bicycle is being transported

-If your bicycle is left unattended while it is in, or attached to, any motor vehicle including while it is in transit it must be securely locked through the frame of the bicycle to a properly fixed vehicle bicycle rack with an approved lock; or locked in an enclosed boot that is not accessible by removing any partition or breaking a window.
+If your bicycle is left unattended while it is in, or attached to, any motor vehicle including while it is in transit it must be securely locked through the frame of the bicycle to a properly fixed vehicle bicycle rack with an approved lock.
+Go to approved locks to see a list of locks approved under a Velosure policy.